Types of links

 A passive link to the same page might read:

-Describing actions in CTA links
+Describing actions in call to action links

-CTA links begin with an action.
+Call to action links begin with an action.

 Describe the action the user intends to do when they follow the link.